Diecale/pong/README.md

 # pong_game
-A simple pong game made in python
+A simple pong game made in python.